jsdoc-type-pratt-parser/jsdoc-type-pratt-parser/DEVELOPMENT.md

 9. Implement `parseInfix`.
 Here `parser` is the currently used parser and `left` is the already parsed part.
 So we ensure that `left` is indeed a name.
 If that is the case we can now safely `consume` the `is` token.
-With this we tell the parser that we can continue parsing the next token and then proceed to assemble the ast and recursively continue parsing the `right` part of our expression.
+With this we tell the parser that we can continue parsing the next token and then proceed to assemble the AST and recursively continue parsing the `right` part of our expression.
 To ensure that we indeed get a `RootResult` for our right expression we can use the function `assertRoot`.
    This prevents us from getting special results like a `KeyValueResult` which is only valid in certain contexts (for example in object types or function parameter lists).
 The resulting file looks like this: